 - American Indians in Children's Literature

-Run by UIUC Assistant Professor Debbie Reese, this blog offers "a critical discussion of American Indians in children's books, the school curriculum, popular culture, and society-at-large."
+This blog offers “a critical discussion of American Indians in children’s books, the school curriculum, popular culture, and society-at-large."
 In addition to the main postings, the site offers links to related articles on the web, lesson plans, first-person accounts of working with Native-American themed children's books, links to critical book reviews, and links to the web sites of Native American authors and writers.
 The blog is updated regularly, and offers a searchable archive.

 - A Critical Bibliography on North American Indians, for K-12